...

 As a teacher, it’s important to assess each student’s individual needs and offer modifications that will help them progress in their practice while avoiding excessive reliance on props.
 By doing so, students can develop a deeper understanding of their bodies and build a strong foundation for their yoga practice.

-Yoga teachers need to emphasize the importance of breathwork to create a comprehensive and meaningful yoga experience for their students.
+Yoga teachers need to emphasise the importance of breathwork to create a comprehensive and meaningful yoga experience for their students.

 Yoga teachers use three main techniques to get their students to focus on “the breath” during a class: